Tom-Yum-Goong: Plot

-Finding himself with Kohrn in a huge room, Kham is shown the skeleton of Por Yai, encrusted with jewels as a gift to Madame Rose.
-Her men then attack Kham, who now fights more brutally than ever before, breaking many of the men's arms and legs.
-T.K. is called in, along with three others.
+Finding himself with Kohrn in a vast room, Kham is shown the skeleton of Por Yai, encrusted with jewels as a gift to Madame Rose.
+Kham fights Madame Rose's men and brutally breaks many of the men's arms and legs.
+T.K., along with three others, are called.
 Kohrn is thrown through a glass wall, and Kham is knocked into the elephant ornament, causing two leg bones to fall off.
-Eventually, Kahm defeats the four wrestlers by using the sharp ends of the bones to slice their tendons.
-He stops Madame Rose before she can escape in a helicopter, and they both crash into the room below.
-Kham's fall is broken by Por Yai's tusks.

-At the end, Mark is forgiven by his boss, Inspector Lamond, and Kham is finally reunited with Kohrn.
+Eventually, Kham defeats T.K. and the other wrestlers by using the sharp ends of the bones to slice their tendons; where he stops Madame Rose before she can escape in a helicopter, and they both crash into the room below.
+Por Yai's tusks break Kham's fall.
+Ultimately, Inspector Lamond forgives Mark, and Kham is reunited with Kohrn.